The Falcon and the Winter Soldier: Casting

 With the official announcement of the series in April 2019 came confirmation that Mackie and Stan would reprise their roles of Wilson and Barnes, respectively, in the series.
 The next month, Daniel Brühl and Emily VanCamp entered negotiations to reprise their respective film roles of Helmut Zemo and Sharon Carter.
 Brühl was confirmed for the series in July 2019, and VanCamp was confirmed a month later when Wyatt Russell was announced as cast in the role of John Walker.
 Russell's past work portraying "the slacker with long hair and a beard" did not lend itself to this role, but Marvel liked how his "unique energy" differentiated Walker from Wilson and Barnes.

 Set photos in November 2019 revealed Adepero Oduye would appear in the series, portraying Sam's sister Sarah Wilson, Additional set photos in September 2020 revealed Georges St-Pierre would be reprising his role as Georges Batroc from Captain America: The Winter Soldier, and that Erin Kellyman had joined the cast, portraying Karli Morgenthau.
 The following month, Danny Ramirez was cast in the "pivotal role" of Joaquin Torres.
 Kellyman's involvement was confirmed in December.
 In February 2021, Don Cheadle revealed that he appears in the series in his MCU role of James "Rhodey" Rhodes.
 Florence Kasumba also reprises her role as Ayo from past MCU films.
 Julia Louis-Dreyfus was cast as Valentina Allegra de Fontaine.
 Louis-Dreyfus had been expected to first appear in Black Widow (2021) before delays pushed the film's release to be after the series.
-Feige "geeked out" over casting Louis-Dreyfus due to her being an "icon" for her role in Seinfeld.

 In December 2019, Desmond Chiam and Miki Ishikawa joined the cast, and Noah Mills was cast a month later.
 In February 2020, Carl Lumbly joined the cast as Isaiah Bradley.
-A year later, the series' trailer revealed Amy Aquino had been cast in the series as Dr. Christina Raynor, Barnes's therapist.
-Janeshia Adams-Ginyard and Zola Williams reprise their roles as Nomble and Yama, respectively, members of the Dora Milaje, from previous MCU films.
+A year later, the series' trailer revealed that Amy Aquino was playing Barnes's therapist.
+Janeshia Adams-Ginyard and Zola Williams reprise their respective MCU roles of Nomble and Yama, members of the Dora Milaje.

 Design

-Sets
+Sets and costumes

-Production designer Ray Chan and the producers wanted to give the series a "global feel" right away given the script.
-He designed two sets, with the majority of filming occurring on location.
-His sets for Madripoor were built at Pinewood Atlanta Studios Atlanta, as the production team originally planned to film Madripoor scenes in southeastern Asian countries such as Myanmar, Thailand, and Vietnam, but could not due to scheduling difficulties.
-The interior of Sam Wilson's home was also built at Pinewood.